Provisioning a Resource

 Module reference

-The module reference defines the source of the terraform module to run.
+The module reference specifies the source location of the Terraform module to be executed.

 git::ssh://git@example.com/foo/bar